ManoRakshithaa/credit-score/README.md

    - Assigned credit scores to each cluster based on trustworthiness.

 4. **Validation**
-   - Analyzed behaviors and distributions across clusters for consistency.
+   - Analyzed behaviors and score distributions across clusters for consistency.

 ---

 ## 📂 Repository Structure

 credit-score/
---- data/  (Raw and sample datasets)
---- notebooks/  (Jupyter notebooks with exploration and modeling code)
---- outputs/ (Final scored wallet outputs)
---- README.txt (Project overview and methodology)
---- analysis.md  (Detailed analysis and score distribution)
+├── data/ # Raw and sample datasets (include downloaded JSON here) ├── notebooks/ # Jupyter notebooks with exploration and modeling code ├── outputs/ # Final scored wallet outputs (e.g., CSV files) ├── README.md # Project overview and methodology (this file) ├── ANALYSIS.md # Detailed analysis and score distribution

 ---

 ## 🚀 How to Run

-1. Load the provided JSON file into your notebook.
-2. Execute the data processing and clustering steps.
+1. Download the JSON dataset from Google Drive and place it inside the `data/` folder.
+2. Open and run the notebook(s) inside the `notebooks/` folder.
+3. Follow the steps to process data, engineer features, and run clustering.
-3. Credit scores will be generated for each wallet.
+4. Credit scores for wallets will be generated and saved in `outputs/`.
-4. Export the scores to CSV for downstream use.

 ---

 ## 🔭 Future Improvements

 - Use advanced ML models for better scoring accuracy.
-- Analyze time-series patterns in transactions.
+- Analyze time-series patterns in transaction behavior.
-- Build a real-time dashboard or scoring API.
+- Build a real-time scoring dashboard or API.

 ---

 Do feel free to reach out for questions or feedback!
-Would love to hear it!!!
+Would love to hear from you! :)